yarml/HeliumOS/README.md

-# Warning
-Currently there is 0 code in this branch, things are being refactored

-In other words, don't download this version of the code if you want to compile the kernel or something

-Take a version 3 commits behind

 # HeliumOS
 HeliumOs is a hobby operating system that started as a learning experience(and is still just that), the plan is to take the cool concepts from other operating systems while keeping the os very light(that's where the name Helium came from)